 • to help change the current VA regulations which are denying assistance to our veterans and their families.

-• to create and/or support a bill funding medical research.
+• to create and/or support a bill funding medical research, not just for the burn pits, for all chemical exposures.

 We need you to speak out, use your voice and support these veterans and their families!
 Visit our Call to Action Page.